theodox/tadwtf/tadwtf_outline.md

 			+  small improvements are the core of the bond between TA and Art
 			+  show that problems are understood
 			+  and artist time is valued
+			+  This is the most common form of tech-art
+				-  in too many companies its the only form.
 	* Tactics is the foundation of strategy
 		-  To some degree it's just because little details matter
 			+  All artists know that